INDUSTRIAL SOUTHWOLD

 SALT FEELS THE PINCH

-Southwold's old town hall and salt tax office.
+Southwold's salt tax office.

 From a drawing by Hamlet Watling in the Museum Gallery.